-SKOV is now launching a new fly screen that reduces the risk of Campylobacter that is one of the most common bacterial causes of human gastroenteritis in the world.
+SKOV is now launching a new fly screen that reduces the risk of Campylobacter which is one of the most common bacterial causes of human gastroenteritis in the world.
 The main route of transmission is via meat products, as well as raw or contaminated milk.
-However, consumption of undercooked poultry meat is believed to be the primary source of infection, and for that reason, the elimination of Campylobacter from broilers is a high priority in poultry productions.
+However, consumption of undercooked poultry meat is believed to be the primary source of infection, and for that reason, the elimination of Campylobacter from broilers is a high priority in poultry production.

-In the fight against Campylobacter, poultry productions all over the world have continuously improved the hygienic practices to protect the farms from bacteria.
+In the fight against Campylobacter, poultry productions all over the world have continuously improved hygienic practices to protect the farms from bacteria.
 In most cases, these initiatives have had a positive impact on the outbreaks during the winter months.
 However, even strict compliance with all biosecurity regulations has failed to reduce infections to the same level as in winter, implying that the transmission routes of Campylobacter remain to be fully elucidated.

 Fly screens proved to reduce Campylobacter in broiler houses